dogbiscuituk2/TagScanner7/README.md

 ﻿# The _ʞɯɾ_ Language

-The TagScanner7 app uses the _ʞɯɾ_ (pronounced _coor_) scripting language to help interrogate and maintain ID3v2 metadata tags on audiovisual media files.
+The TagScanner7 app uses the _ʞɯɾ_ (pronounced _your_) scripting language to help interrogate and maintain ID3v2 metadata tags on audiovisual media files.
 So what is _ʞɯɾ_?
 Let's look at an example.

     Artist = "The Beatles"
     and (Album.StartsWith("Sgt.
 Pepper's") or Album.Contains("Beatles"))